-The State-space Assessment Model (SAM), analytical assessment.
+The State-space Assessment Model (SAM), analytical assessment is used for the assessment.

-At the Benchmark (WKPELA, 2012) the state-space models SAM model was chosen as the assessment model for blue whiting.
+At the Benchmark (WKPELA, 2012) the state-space models SAM model (Nielsen and Berg, 2014) was chosen as the assessment model for blue whiting.
 SAM offers a flexible way of describing the entire system, with relative few model parameters.
-Compared to the previously used SMS model, SAM models fishing mortality from random walk, whereas SMS assumes a separable model for fishing mortality and thereby a rather stable exploitation pattern.
-Model diagnostics from both models for are similar; however SAM gives a slightly better fit to catch data as it allows variations in exploitation pattern from year to year.
+Compared to the previously used SMS model (Lewy and Vinther, 2004), SAM models fishing mortality from random walk, whereas SMS assumes a separable model for fishing mortality and thereby a rather stable exploitation pattern.
+Model diagnostics from both models for are similar; however SAM gives a slightly better fit to catch data, as it allows variations in exploitation pattern from year to year.
 The assessment output from the two models is almost identical, such that the perception of the stock remains unchanged using SAM.